 OPA gives the person you choose the authority to manage your financial affairs.
 It can be temporary or open-ended; however, it is valid only while you have mental capacity and can make your own decisions.

-There is no need to register an OPA.
+There is no need to register an OPA but you must use specific legal language.

 Lasting Power of Attorney (LPA)

 When you give someone the LPA, it means you are granting them the authority to act on your behalf in the long-term.
-You must have mental capacity to set up an LPA.
+You must have mental capacity to set up an LPA; however, it will continue to be valid if you later lose capacity.

 There are two kinds of LPA: